 cellist & conductor

-Michael Dahlenburg is a sought after conductor and cellist based in Melbourne, Australia.
+Michael Dahlenburg is a sought after conductor, cellist, and teacher based in Melbourne, Australia.
 He studied cello with Howard Penny at the Australian National Academy of Music and Molly Kadarauch at the University of Melbourne–Conservatorium of Music.

 As a cellist, Michael is in demand nationally and internationally as a soloist, chamber musician, orchestral musician, recording artist and teacher.
-He has worked with international musicians such as Pekka Kuusisto, Steve Davislim, Li Wei Qin, and William Hennessy.
-He has worked with organisations such as the Australian String Quartet, Melbourne Chamber Orchestra, Australian Chamber Orchestra, ACO2, Auckland Philharmonia Orchestra and Orchestra Victoria.
-He is principal cellist of the Melbourne Chamber Orchestra.
+He has worked with international musicians such as Pekka Kuusisto, Steve Davislim, Li Wei Qin, Dale Barltrop, Andrew Haveron, Marisol Lee, Young Kwon Choi, Eoin Andersen, and William Hennessy.
+He has worked as a cellist and conductor with organisations such as the Australian String Quartet, Flinders Quartet, Melbourne Chamber Orchestra, Australian Chamber Orchestra, ACO2, Auckland Philharmonia Orchestra and Orchestra Victoria.
+He is principal cellist of the Melbourne Chamber Orchestra, and an AMEB cello examiner (probationary).

 Michael plays a 1780 J Charles donated by Dame Elisabeth Murdoch, the Tallis Foundation, Hamer Family Fund, and other private donors.
 He would also like to thank Merv Dickey for commissioning his 2015 Ersen Aycan cello.